lortza/lortza.github.io/_posts/2019-12-18-query_multiple_fields.md

 And to be honest, I really wasn't into the idea of passing that same `%#{search_term}%"` argument three times in a row.
 It made the line long and hard to read.

 ## The Solution
-The solution came in the form of postgres concatenation.
+The solution came in the form of postgres concatenation and some lessons I learned in [this post](http://millo.me/search-by-multiple-columns-in-active-record){:target="_blank"}.
 The goal with this concatenation is to create a single string with all of the values in it and then compare the incoming string to that.

 ```ruby
 # the postgres concat_ws function